 These conditions are called lipid disorders and they may be more difficult to treat.
 Even if your fat intake is only average, you will have elevated cholesterol simply because your body has been “programmed” to balance cholesterol differently.

 Diets high in cholesterol and saturated fats can increase blood cholesterol levels.
-While consuming cholesterol will clearly add to the total present in the body, the amount of saturated fat eaten is also important, because this regulates how the liver makes cholesterol.
+While consuming cholesterol will clearly add to the amount in the body, the amount of saturated fat eaten is also important, because this regulates how the liver regulates cholesterol.
 Fats are classified as saturated or unsaturated according to their chemical structure.

 It is important to note that some "good" vegetable fats are treated by a process called hydrogenation to make them harder at room temperature and more commercially viable.
-This process converts unsaturated fats into the trans form, which has adverse effects on one’s cholesterol profile.
+This process, when incomplete, can convert unsaturated fats into the trans form, which has adverse effects on one’s cholesterol profile.
 Trans fats should be avoided.

 Underlying medical conditions are known to influence cholesterol levels, especially conditions such as thyroid disease, polycystic ovarian syndrome and diabetes.
 Improved control of these conditions will normalise cholesterol levels and so reduce the risk of heart disease.

-Being obese or overweight increases “bad” cholesterol and lowers “good” cholesterol.
-By losing a kilogram, you may be able to raise your HDL by 0.35 mg/dL.
-A body mass index of 25–29 is regarded as overweight and anything above that is considered obese.
+Being obese or overweight increases “bad” cholesterol and lowers “good” (HDL) cholesterol.
+By losing a kilogram, you may be able to raise your HDL by 0.1mmol/L. A body mass index of 25–29kg/m2 is regarded as overweight and anything above that is considered obese.

 Age has a lot to do with your cholesterol level.
-Men over 45 and women over 55 are at risk of having a cholesterol problem.
+Men over 45 and women over 55 years are at risk of complications from a cholesterol problem.

 Women tend to have higher HDL (“good”) cholesterol levels than men because of the female sex hormone oestrogen.
 After menopause, though, this advantage is lost and women’s risk for heart disease increases.
 There is also some evidence that high triglycerides pose more of a risk for women than for men.